The 2017 Atlantic hurricane season is expected to be “above-normal,” the National Oceanic and Atmospheric Administration said.

 The prediction is based on a weak El Nino, above-average sea surface temperatures and weak wind shear, lead forecaster Gerry Bell said in a statement.

 “Strong El Ninos and wind shear typically suppress development of Atlantic hurricanes, so the prediction for weak conditions points to more hurricane activity this year,” NOAA said.
 “Also, warmer sea surface temperatures tend to fuel hurricanes as they move across the ocean.”

 The average season has 12 named storms, including six hurricanes of which three are major, the agency said.
 The 2016 season was the most active since 2012, the agency said.
 It had 15 named storms, including seven hurricanes and four major hurricanes.

-To help you prepare for the worst-case scenario, here is a guide based on interviews with experts and reviews of emergency plans.
+To help you prepare for the hurricanes that reach the New York region, here’s a guide based on interviews with experts and reviews of emergency plans.

 Before the storm